IE-555/HW7-API-LLIN38_XUANYULU_QXIAO2/README.md

 ![Image of Plot](images/stops_txt.PNG)

-The stops information can be read and stored as dataframe named "coord_df":
+The stops information can be read and stored as dataframe named "coord_df".
 ```
 coord_df = pd.read_csv('stops.txt')
 print(coord_df)